 - Bachelors in International Business in the Netherlands

 - Bachelors in International Business in Finland

-2. Why study a Bachelor's in human resource management?
-Learn to choose the best employees and lead the company to success
+2. Why study a Bachelor's in Human Resource Management?
+Learn to choose the best employees

 Business degrees in human resource management are mostly dedicated to students who have a clear career goal and want to work in the Human Resource department of any company or institution.
 Whether you’re rather attracted to the recruitment or head hunting part, the consulting services or training and career development, a Bachelor’s degree in human resource management will teach you how to contribute and develop the strategy of a company.